-Q: Am I obligated to accommodate all students with disabilities?
+Am I obligated to accommodate all students with disabilities?

-A: If a student is not registered with the Office of Disability Services, you are under no obligation to provide accommodations to that student.
+If a student is not registered with the Office of Disability Services, you are under no obligation to provide accommodations to that student.
 If a student provides you with his/her disability documentation, please refer the student to Disability Services for further information.
-Please note that a student with approved accommodations has the right not to use an accommodation if he/she so desires.
+Please note that a student with approved accommodations has the right not to use an accommodation if they so desire.
 In other words, it is the student's responsibility to request his/her accommodations.

-Q: Do accommodations vary from student to student?
+Do accommodations vary from student to student?

-A: Accommodations vary from student to student because disability, even the same disability, may result in different functional limitations.
+Accommodations vary from student to student because disability, even the same disability, may result in different functional limitations.
 Compensation skills and strategies vary from one student to another, just as instructional methods vary from one instructor to another.

-Q: Do students receive the same accommodations they received in high school?
+Do students receive the same accommodations they received in high school?

-A: MCC is committed to providing accommodations to ensure equal access that are within the boundaries of the law.
+MCC is committed to providing accommodations to ensure equal access that are within the boundaries of the law.
 The college has no obligation to provide accommodations previously provided by outside entities.

-Q: Does the Office of Disability Services conduct educational/diagnostic assessments?
+Does the Office of Disability Services conduct educational/diagnostic assessments?

-A: The Office of Disability Services does not conduct testing or evaluations; however, can offer a list of local providers that do assess for various diagnoses/disorders.
+The Office of Disability Services does not conduct testing or evaluations; however, can offer a list of local providers that do assess for various diagnoses/disorders.
 There is a cost associated with evaluations and it is the responsibility of the student to pay for the assessment.
 Occasionally, insurance companies will cover/reimburse for the expenses related to these evaluations.

-Q: Does the Office of Disability Services have a syllabus statement?
+Does the Office of Disability Services have a syllabus statement?

-A: Monroe Community College is committed to upholding and maintaining all aspects of the Americans with Disabilities Act Amendment Act (ADAAA) and Section 504 of the Rehabilitation Act.
-If you are a student with a disability and wish to request accommodations, please contact the Office of Disability Services located in Building 3, Room 103 to schedule an appointment (585-292-2140) on the Brighton Campus or on the 3rd floor - Room 310 (585-685-6002) on the Downtown Campus.
+Monroe Community College is committed to upholding and maintaining all aspects of the Americans with Disabilities Act Amendment Act (ADAAA) and Section 504 of the Rehabilitation Act.
+If you are a student with a disability and wish to request accommodations, please contact the Office of Disability Services located in Building 3, Room 103 to schedule an appointment (585-292-2140) on the Brighton Campus or on the 3rd floor - Room 310 on the Downtown Campus.
 Please note that many accommodations require early planning, therefore requests should be made as early as possible.

-Q: How do I accommodate a student taking an online course who has been approved extended test time?
+How do I accommodate a student taking an online course who has been approved for extended test time?

-A: Faculty must contact Instructional Technologies if assistance is needed with extending the allotted test time for students approved either time-and-a-half or double exam time.
+Faculty must contact Instructional Technologies if assistance is needed with extending the allotted test time for students approved either time-and-a-half or double exam time.

-Q: How do I manage inappropriate student behavior?
+How do I manage inappropriate student behavior?

-A: All students are subject to the same Code of Conduct at Monroe Community College.
-If there is an inappropriate incident that prevents you from effectively teaching your course, document the situation and review the following link for further guidance: Monroe Community College Faculty Guide for Misconduct.
+All students are subject to the same Code of Conduct at Monroe Community College.
+If there is an inappropriate incident that prevents you from effectively teaching your course, document the situation and refer to the Monroe Community College Faculty Guide for Misconduct for further guidance.

-Q: How is confidentiality maintained?
+How is confidentiality maintained?

-A: Students with disabilities share the right to meet with you privately regarding disability matters and their confidentiality must be maintained.
+Students with disabilities share the right to meet with you privately regarding disability matters and their confidentiality must be maintained.
 Treat all disability related information as confidential medical information.
 It is important to refrain from making direct reference to the Accommodation Letter or to your knowledge of the student's disability in front of others.
 If there are any concerns, please contact the Office of Disability Services.